The Doctoral Degree in Art History

 - ARTH 745: Dissertation Research (12 credit hours maximum)

 - Comprehensive exam (upon completion of coursework and language requirements and before beginning the dissertation)

 After completing minimum course requirements for the program, doctoral students must maintain continuous registration until the completion of the degree.
 Students must continue to enroll for credit each fall and spring, including any semesters after which coursework has been completed and before graduation.
 PhD candidates must register for candidacy status (DOCT 600).
 GTAs must enroll in summer to maintain their stipend.

-- Independent Study (ARTH 643 or 644) may be used to fulfill the 600-level electives above (students are permitted two independent study courses)
+- Independent Study (ARTH 643 or 644) may be used to fulfill the 600-level electives above (students are permitted four independent study courses)

 - 500 or 600-level electives: 6 credits outside Art History, preferably courses related to the dissertation